ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/cloud/lab3/prepcontract.md

     ```

-1. Display the file's content.
+4. Display the file's content.

     ``` bash
     cat docker-compose.yml
     ```

-1. Change to the directory one level higher than your current location (and display it):
+5. Change to the directory one level higher than your current location (and display it):

     ``` bash
     cd .. && pwd
     ```

-1. Check to see if the environment variable for your IBM Log Analysis instance is still set from the prior lab:

-    ``` bash
-    echo ${LOG_INGESTION_KEY}
-    ```

-1. Skip this instruction if it is already set; otherwise, set an environment variable for your IBM Log Analysis ingestion key

-    ``` bash
-    read -sp "Log Ingestion Key: " LOG_INGESTION_KEY && echo
-    ```

-1. Check to see if the environment variable for the hostname of your IBM Log Analysis instance is still set from the prior lab:

-    ``` bash
-    echo ${LOG_HOSTNAME}
-    ```

-1. Skip this instruction if it is already set; otherwise, set an environment variable for the hostname of your IBM Log Analysis instance

-    ``` bash
-    read -p "Log Hostname: " LOG_HOSTNAME
-    ```
+## Create encrypted workload section of the contract

 1. Create this convenience script to encrypt the workload portion of the contract: